-The following guest post is courtesy of Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex.
+The article was written by Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex.

 FX is the most liquid market in the world with over 5 trillion USD in daily turnover, and 1.6 trillion USD in OTC spot transactions executed each day on average.
 Volatility makes it an attractive investment vehicle for many traders around the world, institutional and retail.
 Retail FX has been around for longer than 2 decades now, but we have yet to see the industry reach a mature state.